COVID-19 vaccine appointments are available for anyone 12 years and older at various locations. Learn More

 While anxiety is a normal part of childhood, if a child has extreme fear, nervousness or shyness and they begin to avoid places and activities, an anxiety disorder may be present.
 Left untreated, children with anxiety disorders have an increased risk of poor school performance, missing out on social experiences and engaging in substance abuse.
 Anxiety disorders can range from general anxiety to specific phobias.
 Anxiety disorders include obsessive-compulsive disorder, panic disorder and post-traumatic stress syndrome.

 Anxiety symptoms in children often display as medical symptoms and include:

 Most children find that they can manage and overcome anxiety disorders with professional help.
 However, no one treatment method works for every child.
 Anxiety can be treated in a number of ways, including medication and cognitive-behavioral therapy, a type of talk therapy that is typically effective in treating anxiety disorders.
 Therapy can teach children skills to reduce anxiety.
 It can also help to change the thinking behind anxiety, as well as to change the reactions to anxiety-producing situations.

-We’re here to help.
-If you or someone you love is experiencing symptoms of depression, please contact Peace Hospital for an assessment and assistance with treatment options.
-Call 502-451-3333.
+If you or someone you love is experiencing symptoms of anxiety, please contact Peace Hospital for a no charge assessment and assistance with treatment options.